 Q: Can I confidently book a flight for after Brexit?

-There is still the potential for disruption, if queues at airports and ports start to stack up because of new passport checks of UK passport holders.
+Even if there is an agreement in place by 31 December, there is still the potential for disruption from 1 January 2021, if queues at airports and ports start to stack up because of new passport checks of UK passport holders.

 Q: If my flight is cancelled, will I get my money back and compensation?

-A: New passport validity rules ( see below) might still cause disruption after October 31.
-Whatever the circumstances, your airline remains responsible for getting you to where you need to go.
+A: Whatever the circumstances, your airline remains responsible for getting you to where you need to go.
 It will still need to provide food, drink and accommodation if you’re delayed, and, yes ultimately, if the flight is cancelled and you can’t be rerouted, you’ll get your cash back.

-However, deal or no deal, any travel disruption caused directly by Brexit is likely to be declared an ‘extraordinary circumstance’.
+Any travel disruption caused directly by Brexit is likely to be declared an ‘extraordinary circumstance’ for which airlines will not be obliged to compensate you.

 Q: Would my holiday be better protected if I book a package?

 A: Yes.
-UK package travel holiday protections are far more comprehensive than EU261 and will remain in force regardless of no deal.
+UK package travel holiday protections are far more comprehensive than EU261 and will remain in force.
 If your flight is cancelled because of Brexit, and you have booked a package, you’ll be able to claim the full cost of the holiday back – not just the flights.

-It’s also worth booking with a travel agent that is a member of the Association of British Travel Agents (Abta).
+It’s also worth booking with a travel agent that is a member of the Abta.
 It has assured travellers they will get a refund.
-Book any combination of flight, hotel or car hire, with the same company in one payment and you have a package holiday.
+Book any combination of flight, hotel or car hire, with the same company in one payment and you have a package holiday, but if you book a package from an EU business that isn’t specifically targeting UK customers, you’re unlikely to have any protection if they go bust.
+You will still be protected if you pay with a credit card for bookings between £100 and £30,000.

 Q: Will travel insurance cover Brexit-related disruption?

 A: Some insurers say yes, others say no. Our advice is to pick one that says yes.
-Insurer Direct Line has confirmed to us that its standard policy would cover Brexit-related cancellations or disruption, while Admiral, Aviva and Saga have said the same publicly.
+Saga has confirmed to us that its standard policy would cover Brexit-related cancellations or disruption, while CoverforYou offers Brexit Disruption Cover as an optional extra.

 Make sure that any policy you take out includes cover for travel disruption, as some cheaper policies do not, and buy insurance at the time of booking rather than the time of travel.